emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 singularity run --app install salome_meca-lgpl-2021.0.0-0-20210601-scibian-9.sif

 It is best to run it on a machine with an Nvidia Graphics Card, the more RAM and CPU-cores, the better.
-Without Nvidia Graphics Cards Software-Rendering will be used (=slow 👎).
+Without Nvidia Graphics Cards software-rendering will be used (=slow 👎).

 Now start Salome-Meca 2021 with:
 ./salome_meca-lgpl-2021.0.0-0-20210601-scibian-9